ErHaWeb/klaro_consent_manager/Documentation/QuickStart/Index.rst

                 You will notice that the **constant editor can no longer be opened** if the configuration was referenced via **Site Set**.
 To overwrite the default setting values of `EXT:klaro_consent_manager/Configuration/Sets/KlaroConsentManager/settings.definitions.yaml`,
                 use `config/sites/<site-identifier>/settings.yaml`.
 Supported TYPO3 v13/v14 versions use flat map keys in this file.
+The available values are documented in the :ref:`TypoScript constants reference <configuration-typoscript-constants>`.

                 **Example:** Configuration of the extension of the Contextual Consent Box to the entire content element instead of just the main content